veelo/gettext/readme.md

 The [GNU `gettext` utilities](https://www.gnu.org/software/gettext/) provide a well established solution for the internationalization of software.
 It allows users to switch between natural languages without switching executables.
 Many commercial translation offices can work with GNU `gettext` message catalogs (Portable Object files, PO), and various editors exist that help with the translation process.
 The translation process and programming process can happen asynchronously and without knowledge of eachother.
 New translations can be added without recompilation.

 The use of GNU `gettext` in D has been enabled by the [mofile](https://code.dlang.org/packages/mofile) package, that this Gettext package builds on.
-If you use `mofile` directly then you depend on GNU `xgettext` for the task of string extraction, hoping it can parse D code as if it were C code.
+If you would only use `mofile` directly then you would depend on the GNU `xgettext` utility for the task of string extraction, hoping it can parse D code as if it were C code.
+You would also be dealing with a number of limitations that are native to GNU `gettext`.

 This Gettext package removes the need for an external parser and provides a more powerful interface than GNU `gettext` itself.
-It combines convenient and reliable string extraction - enabled by D's unique language features - and a comprehensive integration with Dub, leveraging a well established ecosystem for translation into other natural languages.
+It combines convenient and reliable string extraction - enabled by D's unique language features - and a comprehensive integration with Dub, while leveraging a well established ecosystem for translation into other natural languages.

 ## Features

 - Concise translation markers that can be aliased to your preference.
 - All marked strings that are seen by the compiler are extracted automatically.
 - All (current and future) [D string literal formats](https://dlang.org/spec/lex.html#string_literals) are supported.
-- Constants, immutables, static initializers, manifest constants and anonimous enums can be marked as translatable (a D specialty).
+- Static initializers of fields, constants, immutables, manifest constants and anonimous enums can be marked as translatable (a D specialty).
+- Concatenations of translatable strings, untranslated strings and single chars are supported, even in initializers.
+- Arrays of translatable strings are supported, also when statically initialized.
 - Plural forms are language dependent.
-- Multiple identical strings are translated once, unless they are given different contexts.
+- Multiple identical strings are translated once<!--, unless they are given different contexts WIP-->.
 - Notes to the translator can be attached to individual translatable strings.
 - Code occurrences of strings are communicated to the translator.
 - Available languages are discovered and selected at run-time.